josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

    Given their requirements and comparison of services, Blob Storage is recommended as it meets MT's requirements, and is a more cost-effective solution.

 9. We are hiring a data scientist who prefers to use MLflow to track model training run metrics and artifacts.
 Can the proposed Azure-based solution support this library?

+   Yes, it is possible to [track model metrics and deploy ML models](https://docs.microsoft.com/azure/machine-learning/how-to-use-mlflow) with both MLflow and Azure Machine Learning.
+MLflow is an open source project that is widely used by data scientists and developers to instrument their machine learning code to track metrics and artifacts.
+Since MLflow keeps training code cloud-agnostic, the data scientist can continue to use MLflow while integrating with Azure Machine Learning to securely manage and track runs and artifacts.

+   The integration between MLflow and Azure Machine Learning is simple to to use.
+The data scientist can take their existing code, instrumented using MLflow, and submit it as a training run to Azure Machine Learning.
+When they submit the training run, the Azure Machine Learning plug-in for MLflow recognizes they're within a managed training run and connects MLflow tracking to their Azure Machine Learning Workspace.
+Once the training run has completed, they can view the metrics and artifacts from the run within the Azure Portal.
+The run history allows them to query the experimentation later on to compare the models and find the best ones.
+Once the best model has been identified, it can be deployed to an AKS cluster from within the same environment, using MLflow.

 ## Customer quote (to be read back to the attendees at the end)